gsgameiro/IOT-Blynk/README.md

 ## *Public Free Blynk Server*
 ###### If you know more servers/details, please help me to keep this list updated.
+(blynk.io server is currently providing ⚡️2.000 of energy)

 1. Server : oasiskit.com\
 App Port: 9443\